felo/sportai-web/README.md

 # Optional: AWS S3 configuration for video uploads
 # If not configured, the app will fall back to direct uploads (limited to 4.5MB on Vercel)
+# Default region is eu-north-1 (Europe).
+Set this in Vercel to force Europe region.
 AWS_REGION=eu-north-1
 AWS_S3_BUCKET_NAME=sportai-llm-uploads
 AWS_ACCESS_KEY_ID=your_access_key_id